-Being a landlord is no easy task.
-It takes more than just being business savvy to be successful in the industry.
-You need property management skills that mix business, computer, and people skills so that you can keep your occupancy rates high while maintaining strong relationships with your tenants.
+Almost anyone can purchase property – but becoming a landlord takes more than owning a house.
+You need property management skills that mix business, computer, and people management so that you can keep your occupancy rates high while maintaining strong relationships with your tenants.

 What Skills Does a Property Manager Need?

 There are various skills and characteristics a property manager needs in order to be successful in the role.
-Let’s take a look at some of these essential property management skills below.
+We’ll work through each of our top picks below:

 - Strong communication

 - Customer service skills

 - Money management

 Strong communication skills are key for those looking to profit long-term from rental investments.
 Landlords communicate regularly with various stakeholders including current tenants, prospective tenants, and potential contractors.

 Whether you’re resolving a dispute, dealing with an upset tenant, or marketing a vacant property, being readily available and actively listening will serve you well as a landlord.
 Aim to provide polite, professional, and friendly communication in every interaction.

 Pro Tip: Don’t make your tenants wait for a response!
 Set expectations for how they can reach you for various situations, from a casual question to a maintenance emergency, then stick to your word.